 Market Trends & Collectibility

-Values break down as follows:
+Values break down roughly as follows:

 | Model | Price Range (USD) |